Retirement planning Demo

 The Government announced in the June 2010 Budget that ISA subscription limits would increase in line with inflation with reference to the Retail Prices Index.

-In the 2011 Budget, the Government announced that the rate of increase for ISA subscription limits would be changed from RPI to CPI (Consumer Prices Index) for the 2012/13 tax year.
+In the 2011 Budget, the Government announced that the rate of increase for ISA subscription limits would be changed from RPI to CPI (Consumer Prices Index).
 The CPI for the preceding year in September will be used and the increased limit will be rounded to £120 to allow for regular monthly subscriptions.
 If the CPI is negative the limit will remain unchanged.
 Following indexation of the subscription limit, the cash ISA limit will continue to be 50% of the overall subscription limit.

 ISA investments are free of UK income and capital gains taxes, apart from the non-reclaimable tax credit on UK dividends and non-reclaimable withholding tax on some foreign dividends.